kestra-io/docs/docs/developer-guide/triggers/schedule.md

-> The date of previous schedule
+> The date of the previous schedule